This blog has been updated in 2025 to reflect more recent trends.

 Conclusion

-Overall, those defence industry organisations faring best in this challenging environment are those accepting manageable talent risk by approaching their recruitment and retention policies and procedures differently.
+Overall, those defence industry organisations faring best in this challenging environment are those accepting manageable talent risk by approaching their recruitment and retention policies and procedures differently from their closest neighbour.